 Flyers keep Bruins winless in shootouts for season

-Travis Konecny scored in the fifth round of the shootout to complete the host Philadelphia Flyers' come-from-behind 6-5 victory over the Boston Bruins on Monday.
+Travis Konecny scored in the fifth round of a shootout to complete the Philadelphia Flyers' come-from-behind, 6-5 victory over the visiting Boston Bruins on Monday.
 Brad Marchand then had a chance to score in the shootout, but he overskated the puck and pushed it forward, which ended the game.

 Travis Sanheim scored two goals, Sean Couturier added one goal and two assists, and Kevin Hayes and Connor Bunnaman had one goal apiece for the Flyers, who improved to 5-5 in shootouts this season.
 Jake Voracek also had two assists, and goaltender Carter Hart made 26 saves for Philadelphia.